DeNNiiInc/Weather-App/README.md

 # Weather Pro - Professional Weather Application

 A beautiful, modern weather application with geolocation support, 7-day forecasts, and detailed hourly breakdowns.
+Enjoy :)

 ## ✨ No API Key Required!

 This app uses **Open-Meteo API** which is completely free and requires **NO registration or API key**.
 Just open the HTML file and it works immediately!

 ## Features